-Hematologic - Depression of white blood cells (especially granulocytes), with rare cases of agranulocytosis, which is usually reversible, moderate transient eosinophilia
+Hematologic - Depression of white blood cells (especially granulocytes), with rare cases of agranulocytosis.

-Dependence and Withdrawal Symptoms - (See WARNINGS, PRECAUTIONS, and DRUG ABUSE AND
+Dependence and Withdrawal Symptoms - [See WARNINGS, PRECAUTIONS, and DRUG ABUSE AND Other - Urinary retention, paresthesia, serious skin reactions, including erythema m

-Other - Urinary retention, paresthesia, serious skin reactions, including erythema multiforme, Stevens-Johnson syndrome toxic epidermal necrolysis, and alterations in rate or strength of uterine contractions during labor.
+Stevens-Johnson syndrome toxic epidermal necrolysis, and alterations in rate or strength of uterine contractions during labor.

-- Serotonin syndrome; Cases of serotonin syndrome, a potentially life-threatening condition, have been reported during concomitant use of opioids with serotonergic drugs. - Adrenal insufficiency: Cases of adrenal insufficiency have been reported with opioid use, more often - Anaphylaxis: Anaphylaxis has been reported with ingredients contained in Pentazocine and Naloxone Tablete Table - Androgen deficiency: Cases of androgen deficiency have occurred with chronic use of opioids [see Clinical Pharmacoloov].
+Serotonin syndrome: Cases of serotonin syndrome, a potentially life-threatening condition, have been serotored during a serotored during a

+· Adrenal insufficiency: Cases of adrenal insufficiency have been reported with opioid use, more often

+Anaphylaxis: Anaphylaxis has been reported with ingredients contained in Pentazocine and Naloxone Tablets.

+Androgen deficiency: Cases of androgen deficiency have occurred with chronic use of opioids [see Clinical Pharmacology].

+To report SUSPECTED ADVERSE REACTIONS, contact Lupin Pharmaceuticals Inc. at 1-866-403-7592 or FDA at 1-800-FDA-1088 or www.fda.gov/medwatch.